 To reduce inflammation and improve skin health, it's important to avoid certain foods that can contribute to chronic inflammation.
 These include:

-- Dairy Products: Dairy products, including cow's milk, cheese, and yogurt, can increase inflammation in some individuals.
+- Dairy Products: Dairy products, including cow's milk, cheese, and yoghurt, can increase inflammation in some individuals.

 - Gluten: Gluten, a protein found in wheat, barley, and rye, can also contribute to inflammation and should be avoided.